ansys/pyaedt/README.md

 ## What is PyAEDT?

-`PyAEDT` is a Python library that interacts directly with the AEDT API to make scripting simpler for the end user.
-Its architecture can be reused for all AEDT 3D products (HFSS, Icepak, Maxwell 3D, and Q3D Extractor), 2D tools, and Ansys Mechanical.
-It also provides support for circuit tools like Nexxim and system simulation tools like Twin Builder.
-Finally it provides scripting capabilities in Ansys layout tools like HFSS 3D Layout and EDB.
-Its class and method structures simplify operation for the end user while reusing information as much as possible across the API.
+`PyAEDT` is a Python library that interacts directly with the API for Ansys Electronics Desktop (AEDT) to make scripting simpler.
+The architecture for PyAEDT can be reused for all AEDT 3D products (HFSS, Icepak, Maxwell 3D, and Q3D Extractor), 2D tools, and Ansys Mechanical.
+PyAEDT also provides support for circuit tools like Nexxim and system simulation tools like Twin Builder.
+Finally, PyAEDT provides scripting capabilities in Ansys layout tools like HFSS 3D Layout and EDB.
+The PyAEDT class and method structures simplify operation while reusing information as much as possible across the API.

 ## Install on CPython from PyPI

-You can install `PyAEDT` on CPython 3.7 through 3.10 from PyPI:
+You can install PyAEDT on CPython 3.7 through 3.10 from PyPI with this command:

 ```sh
   pip install pyaedt